-The undergraduate Design program empowers students with a rich, multi-faceted educational experience that poises graduates for careers in the design professions or an entrepreneurial endeavor.
-Design is about solving a problem and creating new processes, products and services for people.
-It is human centered; the end-user’s needs, wants and limitations are explored at all stages within the design process and development lifecycle.
+The undergraduate Design program offers students a rich, multi-faceted educational experience that prepares graduates for careers in design, professions with a design component or entrepreneurial endeavors.
+Design should always be about solving a problem and creating new processes, products and services for people.
+Because design is human-centered and always supports the end-user’s needs, both wants and limitations are explored at all stages within the design process and development lifecycle.

-Students enjoy the extensive offerings of one of the world’s great public universities, while receiving individualized instruction from expert, passionate faculty and local industry professionals in small cohorts of approximately 20 students.
-Students immerse themselves in various aspects of design and are able to create graphics, objects, interactions, systems and services.
+Students enjoy the extensive offerings of one of the world’s great public research universities while receiving individualized instruction from expert, passionate faculty and local industry professionals in small cohorts.
+Students are immersed in various aspects of design and are able to create graphics, objects, interactions, systems and services.

-As they continue in the Design program, studio-based courses develop students’ research, problem-solving, critical thinking and making skills, while elective courses and the university’s core curriculum emphasize the liberal arts.
+As students continue in the Design program, studio-based courses develop their research, problem-solving and critical thinking/making skills, while elective courses and the university’s core curriculum emphasize the liberal arts.

-In their senior year, students complete at least one professional internship and undertake a capstone design project that culminates in a public thesis exhibition at the Visual Arts Center.
+In their junior year, students must complete at least one professional internship (required as part of the B.F.A. degree).
+In their senior year, Design students undertake a capstone design project, and B.F.A. students show their work in a public exhibition at the Visual Arts Center.

-The Design BFA (Bachelor of Fine Arts) is a pre-professional degree program encompassing typography, image creation/manipulation, interaction design and 3D design that is intended to prepare students for employment or graduate study in the field of design.
-BFA students take approximately two-thirds of their undergraduate courses in design and related coursework, and culminate their studies by completing one or more paid professional internships, undertaking a substantial capstone design project and presenting their work in an annual public exhibition.
-By choosing from a wide range of pre-approved supportive courses in fields across the university, BFA students acquire not only the visual discernment and technical skills necessary to gain employment or admission to graduate school, but also the capacity for research, critical thinking, writing and speaking that enables them to rise to positions of creative leadership as designers, art directors, project managers, executives and entrepreneurs.
+The Design B.F.A.
+(Bachelor of Fine Arts) is a pre-professional degree program encompassing typography, image creation/manipulation, interaction design and 3-D design that is intended to prepare students for employment in the field of design.
+B.F.A. students take approximately two-thirds of their undergraduate courses in Design and related coursework and culminate their studies by completing one or more paid professional internships.
+Additionally, B.F.A. students undertake a substantial capstone design project and present their work in an annual public exhibition.
+By choosing from a wide range of pre-approved supportive courses in fields across the university, B.F.A. students acquire not only the visual discernment and technical skills necessary to gain employment or admission to graduate school, but also the capacity for research, critical thinking, writing and speaking that enables them to rise to positions of creative leadership as designers, art directors, project managers, executives and entrepreneurs.